 The horn feels well-balanced in the hands.
 Out of the box the action

 As is common with most Ultra-Cheap horns, the fact that the key

-design is 'heavily influenced' by that found on very much more expensive saxes means that
+design is 'heavily influenced' by that found on very much more expensive

-that I've had something of an on/off relationship with Gear4Music
+noticed that I've had something of an on/off relationship with Gear4Music

 They started off well, and featured in the review of a generic Chinese-built

-had a number of reports from buyers that pointed to a drop in quality control,
+had a number of reports from buyers that pointed to a drop in quality

-to cheap horns.
+just to cheap horns.
 Granted, it's far more unusual to take delivery

 of an expensive horn and find that something's come adrift in transit,

-and yes, the old saying 'You get what you pay for" still carries weight...but
+and yes, the old saying 'You get what you pay for" still carries

-it repaired rather than contact the retailer - who would have
+have it repaired rather than contact the retailer - who would have

 However, it does mean that either these horns aren't properly checked